mol-george/msapp/README.md

 EOF

 ```

-**Note:**
+---

+**NOTE:**
 The instructions bellow are the original instructions to deploy the app but currently they do not work.
-They do not work because I aimplemented [The Downward API](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/#the-downward-api) via a volume and volumeMount for the app to return info about the pod is running on and also to control the app via labels, however I have not updated the _yet_ the original instructions.
-I will do this at some point in the future.
+They do not work because:
+* I aimplemented [The Downward API](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/#the-downward-api) via a volume and volumeMount [here](https://github.com/mol-george/msapp/blob/72824cef78566f4fdf632a63a8aafe96f1f7f1d1/app/main.py#L73)
+* the reason to implement this was for the app to return info about the pod is running on and also to control the app via labels, however I have not updated the _yet_ the original instructions
+* the app does not handle gracefully if the path does not exists (i.e. the volume and its mount are not in place)

 A better way to deploy and test the app is via [helm](https://gitlab.com/mol-george-notes/istio/-/tree/main/demos)